 🥢 How to serve

-- Cheese Please: Go all out on the vegan cheese front.
-Apart from the homemade vegan parmesan, consider adding dollops of vegan ricotta or a sprinkle of vegan mozzarella for extra creamy consistency.
+Cheese, Please: Go all out on the vegan cheese front.
+Besides the homemade vegan parmesan, add dollops of vegan ricotta or a sprinkle of vegan mozzarella for extra creamy consistency.

-- Bread Pairing: Serve this delicious dish with a side of garlic bread made from Italian Artisan bread with olive oil, vegan butter, and freshly minced garlic.
+Bread Pairing: Serve this delicious dish with garlic bread made from Italian Artisan bread with olive oil, vegan butter, and freshly minced garlic.
 Toast it until it's golden and crispy.

 🥡 Storage and Reheating